mrochon/copilot_react/README.md

-# Copilot Studio React Application
+# Copilot Studio agent custom front-end

 A React application that provides a front-end UI for a Microsoft Copilot Studio agent.